The full-body armor is simple as diamond. No horns or decorative swirls distract from its function. It exists to protect, not to entertain.

 “Tell them, ‘Be ready to repel invaders.’ ”

-She hurries inside, and he strides to where several other guardsmen point spears at a fat man balancing on a plank connecting dock to ship.
+She hurries inside the tavern, and he strides to where several other guardsmen point spears at a fat man balancing on a plank connecting dock to ship.

 Colgrevance steps in front of his guardsmen, sword loose in his hand.
 “Cherry Tenter fell in the water and got dragged down by a giant octopus.
 We killed his brother outside Luted Inn because he blamed us for Cherry’s clumsy footing.”